Robotto/meteogrammer/README.md

 ![](./docs/flexPCB_closeup.jpg)

-Here's a closeup of the side of the LCD module PCB which is under the display:
+Here's a closeup of the LCD module PCB under the display, pin numbers for the connector match those of the RaspberryPi, how convenient:

 ![](./docs/wiring.jpg)